oskarth/experiments.oskarth.com/content/unix02b.md

 ```

 `$eip` is a register that's called an *(extend) instruction
 pointer*.
-This tells us where we are right executing right now.
-The
+This tells us where we are executing right now.
+The format
-format we are using interprets the next 4 words in memory as
+we are using interprets the next 4 words in memory as
 instructions.
 There are no guardrails here - you have to be careful
 about if you are casting an int to a char*, or if you read addresses
 as instructions, etc. Sometimes you get an error message from GDB, but
 far from all the time.

 These four instructions are called the *function prologue*.
 What does
-the stack look like after we do this?
+the stack look like after we perform these instructions?

-TODO: explain this better
+Let's do it one by one using GDB's `stepi` function.
+After `push %ebp`

-Let's do it one by one.
-After `push %ebp` this is the stack:
+this is the stack:

 ```
 0x2fe4: 0x00003fb8  <--- ESP